 Name Age (as of 04/13/2020) Director Since Business Experience Myron Z. Holubiak 73 2010 Mr. Holubiak joined our Board in July 2010.
 Since March 2016 Mr. Holubiak has served as President, Chief Executive Officer and a director of Citius Pharmaceuticals, Inc., a late stage drug development company focused on critical care drug products.
 From September 2014 until March 2016, Mr. Holubiak was the founder and Chief Executive Officer and President of Leonard-Meron Biosciences, Inc., which merged with Citius Pharmaceuticals, Inc. in March 2016.
 Mr. Holubiak is the former President of Roche Laboratories, Inc., USA, a major research-based pharmaceutical company, a position he held from December 1998 to August 2001.
 Prior to that, he held many sales and marketing positions at Roche Laboratories during his 19-year tenure there.
-From September 2002 until June 2016, Mr. Holubiak served on the board of directors of BioScrip, Inc., a publicly traded company and a leading home infusion provider with nationwide pharmacy and nursing capabilities and was chairman of the board of BioScrip, of York.
+From September 2002 until June 2016, Mr. Holubiak served on the board of directors of BioScrip, Inc., a publicly traded company and a leading home infusion provider with nationwide pharmacy and nursing capabilities and was chairman of the board of BioScrip, Inc. from April 2012 until June 2016.
+Mr. Holubiak was president of 1-800-DOCTORS, Inc., a private physician finder company, from May 2007 to January 2014 and a member of its board of directors until September 2017.
+Since July 2015, Mr. Holubiak also has been a member of the board of directors of bioAffinity Technologies, Inc., a private cancer screening and diagnostics company.
+From April 2013 to April 2015, Mr. Holubiak was also a trustee of the Academy of Managed Care Pharmacy Foundation.
+Mr. Holubiak received his B.S. in Molecular Biology and Biophysics from the University of Pittsburgh.
+Mr. Holubiak has received advanced business training from the Harvard Business School, the London School of Economics and the Centre for Health Economics at the University of York.
 Because of these and other professional experiences, Mr. Holubiak possess particular knowledge and experience in senior leadership, public company board service, corporate governance and corporate operations.
 Among other experiences, qualifications, attributes and skills, Mr. Holubiak's extensive experience managing pharmaceutical and healthcare companies, together with his experience serving on the board of directors of public and private companies, led to the conclusion of our Board that he should serve as a director due to our business and structure.